Zaggen/bakeIn/README.md

     res.json("action": "bar")
 ```
 ## ChangeLog
+* 5/24/2015 - Now you can inherit from "classes" (constructor functions, cs/es6 classes, or bakeIn Clasess)
 * 5/23/2015 - Changed the behavior when a constructor is provided.
 Now instead of getting an object with a factory
  method (called new), we are returning a constructor, i think this is a more standard way to instantiate objects,
  and it performs way better.